Kuwait

 Margooga

-Margooga is a popular Kuwaiti stew that contains beef, chicken or fish along with vegetables like tomato, okra, eggplant, onion and chili peppers.
+Margooga is a popular stew that contains beef, chicken or fish along with vegetables like tomato, okra, eggplant, onion and chili peppers.
 Traditional margooga is slow-cooked until the meat becomes very tender.
 The stew has a rich, thick consistency.

 Harees